rafkandos/CualiVy-ML/README.md

 - Ilham Pandu Prasetyo M207DSX0558

 # Dataset
 We collected our dataset about various resume word from kaggle.
-We got 19.832 skin face disease resume word string data in total and there is the distribution.
+We got 19.832 clean extracted resume/CV data in total and there is the distribution.
 1. business analyst : 1800
 2. java developer : 1800
 3. data analyst : 1800